-where $\Delta \varepsilon_{\rm av}$, given by Eq.~(\ref{eq:DeltaEps_av}), is the energy transfer to the deposited Au$_{923}$ cluster due to a single plasmon excitation with the energy transfer $\Delta \varepsilon < I_{\rm p}$.
-Relaxation of plasmon excitations due to electron-phonon coupling \cite{Gerchikov2000} will lead to an increase in the amplitude of atomic vibrations, which will result in an increase in temperature of the cluster.
+Relaxation of plasmon excitations due to electron-phonon coupling will lead to an increase in the amplitude of atomic vibrations, which will result in an increase in temperature of the cluster.
 The expected temperature increase can be estimated from the relation